1-2 Days

 dimensions are 3.5 x 1.9 cm.

-A black leather strap in 1 m length is included.
+leather strap in 1 m length is included with the tamga pendant.

 The tryzup is today the small national emblem of Ukraine.
 However, its historical roots go much further, as the first